 Teen Driving Mistake #1 – Being in a Rush

 Tip - Leave Early.
-With rush hours, lunch breaks, and more, traffic business can be stressful for any driver, especially teens.
+With rush hours, lunch breaks, and more, traffic can be stressful for any driver, especially teens.
 To counter this, build extra time into your commute for congestion, traffic, and any other delays.
 This way, teens won’t be tempted to speed or disobey traffic laws in an attempt to “catch-up” after being delayed.
 If possible, reroute your commute to avoid neighborhoods and school zones.

 Teen Driving Mistake #2 – Ignoring Traffic Signs